 Why is it that many people who abuse drugs or alcohol seem to be stuck in a continuous cycle of addiction?
 Why do some people relapse even after long periods of sobriety?
 Drug addiction can seem confusing from the outside.
 If your loved one is struggling with addiction, you might wonder why they have trouble giving up this dangerous habit.
 It’s hard to understand why someone would continue to do drugs when it harms them so much.
 However, we do not see the inner workings of the brain.
 We don’t understand the power of addiction.
 Knowing more about the cycle of addiction and how substance abuse can cause changes in the brain can help you offer the support your loved one needs.
 If you’re concerned about a friend or family member, or if you are struggling with addiction yourself, reach out to a treatment center near you today.

 Addiction begins when the person first starts using a substance.
 If it’s a prescription medication, then the initial use is legal and no abuse of the substance has occurred yet.
 However, when a person first uses a drug such as heroin, which has no medicinal purposes, then the initial use may be classified as abuse and require substance abuse treatment.

-This abuse phase occurs when you abuse prescription medication in any one of the following ways:
+This abuse phase occurs when you abuse the substance in any one of the following ways:

 - Taking more medication than was prescribed